-The Operator shall have a process to ensure each maintenance organization that performs maintenance for the Operator has a training program that assures all maintenance personnel receive initial and recurrent training that is appropriate to individually assigned tasks and responsibilities, and provides maintenance personnel with:
+The Operator shall have a process to ensure each maintenance organization that performs maintenance for the Operator has a training program that requires all maintenance personnel to receive initial and recurrent training that is appropriate to individually assigned tasks and responsibilities, and provides maintenance personnel with the:

-- (i) The knowledge of regulations, standards and procedures in accordance with requirements in the MMM; - (ii) The knowledge and skills related to human performance, including coordination with, as applicable, other maintenance personnel and/or flight crew.
+- Knowledge of regulations, standards and procedures in accordance with requirements in the MMM: - (ii) Knowledge and skills related to human performance, including coordination with, as applicable, other maintenance personnel and/or flight crew.
 (GM)

 selection process.

 Interviewed responsible manager(s).

 Examined selected AMO selection records.

-Examined selected AMO oversight/monitoring reports.

-Observed maintenance outsourcing management (focus: process for verifying AMO has initial/recurrent training programs for maintenance personnel).
+Examined selected AMO oversight/monitoring reports (focus: verifying AMOs have initial/recurrent training programs for maintenance personnel).

-Other Actions (Specify)
+Observed line maintenance operations (focus: personnel signing maintenance release receive initial and recurrent training that are appropriate to individually assigned tasks and responsibilities).